binhonglee/coco/Readme.md

 ## How to make it work with your project?

-Copy the task `coverage`in `example.nimble` and paste it in your own Nimble file.
+Copy all the tasks in `example.nimble` and paste it in your own Nimble file.

-This Nimble task will loop over your files in `tests/`, compile in coverage mode and run the tests automatically.
+This Nimble task will loop recursively over your files in `tests/`, compile in coverage mode and run the tests automatically.

 **If you don't have unit tests: tweak the task to make it work with your project.**